A BRIEF HISTORY OF

 BIRYANI OR BRIANI

-Spicy, tasty, accompanied by achards and a cucumber salad, spiced up with a chilli purée, Briani is without doubt one of the emblematic dishes of Mauritian cuisine.
+Spicy and flavoursome, served with achards and cucumber salad and spiced up with a chilli purée, Briani is undoubtedly one of the signature dishes of Mauritian cuisine;

 But how did it get to our tizil?

-First of all, a bit of etymology: the word biryani comes from the Persian word Pakka Birian which means “fried before caisson”.
+First of all, a hint of etymology: the word biryani comes from the Persian word Pakka Birian, which means “fried before caisson”;

-In the seventeenth century, Dhaka, the capital of Bangladesh, became the Mughal capital of the Bengal province.
-The subadhars, officers in charge of the administration of the province, came to Dhaka accompanied by their cooks.
-Some of these cooks remained in Dhaka after the departure of the subadhars and opened stalls offering Mughal cuisine.
+In the seventeenth century, Dhaka, the capital of Bangladesh, became the Mughal capital of the province of Bengal.
+The subadhars, the officers in charge of administering the province, came to Dhaka accompanied by their cooks.
+Some of these cooks remained in Dhaka after the departure of the subadhars and opened stalls selling Mughal cuisine.

 In the nineteenth century, after the abolition of slavery and the need for labour on the sugar plantations in Mauritius, the English administration decided to use Indian workers.
-This is how the Briani and the Carry arrived in Mauritius to the great pleasure of our taste buds.
+This is how Briani and Carry came to Mauritius, to the delight of our taste buds;

-There are many variations of this dish, made with rice, potatoes, spices: saffron, cardamom, nutmeg, cinnamon, aniseed, cloves and fresh herbs.
-It can be prepared with chicken, beef, fish or even a vegetarian version with vegetables and soy.
+There are many variations on this dish, made with rice, potatoes, spices: saffron, cardamom, nutmeg, cinnamon, aniseed, cloves and fresh herbs; It can be prepared with chicken, beef, fish or even a vegetarian version with vegetables and soya;

-Briani is a must for weddings, family meals and religious celebrations, but it is also very popular in “street food”, sold in the trunk of cars or in small stalls.
+Briani is a staple at weddings, family meals and religious celebrations, but it is also very popular as street food, sold from the boot of cars or in small stalls;

-As I am only Mauritian at heart, I would not allow myself to give you a recipe for Briani, a dish that I have never ventured to cook because I am convinced that for a Briani to be good, it must have been prepared by a Mauritian.
+As I’m only Mauritian at heart, I wouldn’t presume to give you a recipe for Briani, a dish that I’ve never ventured to cook, because I’m convinced that for a Briani to be good, it has to be prepared by a Mauritian;

 Share this article with your friends